 Also realize that just getting through the process of obtaining a green card can be difficult.
 Some people's applications fall apart because they fail to meet deadlines, to attend their interview for an immigrant visa or green card, or to supply the documentation that the U.S. immigration authorities ask for.

 Drug traffickers, drug addicts, and drug abusers will be denied a green card.
-In some cases no conviction is required -- you just need to have admitted to abusing a drug.
+In some cases no conviction is even required—admitting to abusing a drug can, by itself, lead to a denial of immigration benefits.
 One-time experimentation might be okay, but not much more.

 Tuberculosis is the main problem in terms of communicable diseases (HIV used to be, but no longer).
 However, the physical or mental disorder ground is much broader.
-For example, if you have a DUI on record and the immigration authorities discover that you're an alcoholic, they may decide that this presents a danger to others, and that you are inadmissible.
+For example, if you have a DUI on record (a conviction for driving while intoxicated or under the influence of drugs or alcohol) and U.S. immigration authorities discover that you're an alcoholic, they may decide that this presents a danger to others, and that you are inadmissible as a result.

 See the following articles to learn more about dealing with the various types of green card application denials: